bitprj/BitCamp/repo_logistics/README.md

 *Course description*
 ```
+Refer [here](https://github.com/emsesc/sample-learninglab) to view the sample containing correctly formatted file names and structures.

 ### :three: Specifying the Camp name

 The Github Action will not run the Python file until a subdirectory (ie. Serverless-Functions) is specified.
-To do so, edit the `learninglabauto.py` file's `subdir` value.
+To do so, open the `learninglabauto.py` file under `scripts/` folder and edit the file's `subdir` value.

 **Before:**
 ```py